debezium/debezium-design-documents/DDD-12.md

 }
 ```

-even listen only a certain type of event
+even listen only a certain type of event (using for example the configuration `skipped.operations`)

 ```java
 import io.debezium.engine.InsertEvent;